onnlucky/hotel/readme.txt

   | false -> ...
   | true -> ...

+# not so nice:

+args.block(42) will not execute block ... it will ignore the fact block is callable args.block.call(42) will ignore param; why actually?
+@ is not a word ... for method(42, this=something)
+block: (arg ->
+    return // returns way too much, should return block ... do => for functions, -> for block?
+)

 # hotel - a programming language

 Hotel is a programming language.
 Its main focus is to make everything in the language highlevel,